IIn memory of Pope Francis

 Israeli flags in St. Peter's Square (ANSA)

-Palestine scarves at the general audience
+Palestinian scarves at the general audience

-Prisoner exchange and ceasefire
+prisoner exchange and ceasefire

 Patriarch Pizzaballa relieved about ceasefire

-The Latin Patriarch of Jerusalem, Cardinal Pierbattista Pizzaballa,Head of the Catholics in the Holy Land, told the Catholic news agency KNA: "We hope that the agreement will pave the way for further positive developments and contribute to a solution to the conflict."
+The Latin Patriarch of Jerusalem, Cardinal Pierbattista Pizzaballa, theThe head of the Catholics in the Holy Land told the Catholic news agency KNA: "We hope that the agreement will pave the way for further positive developments and contribute to a solution to the conflict."

 Patriarch Pizzaballa (REUTERS)

-“We hope that the agreement will pave the way for further positive development and contribute to a solution to the conflict.”AlsoEU Commission President Ursula von der Leyenwas pleased about the ceasefire and the planned release of hostages.
-Every day that mothers and children terrorists The number of people being held captive is too much, she declared in Brussels on Wednesday.
-She called on Hamas to release all those kidnapped.
-At the same time, von der Leyen announced that the European Union would do its utmost to use the ceasefire to increase humanitarian aid.
-Commissioner Janez Lenarcic, responsible for the situation, should arrange for further deliveries to Gaza as soon as possible to alleviate the crisis there.
+AlsoEU Commission President Ursula von der Leyenwas pleased about the ceasefire and the planned release of hostages.
+Every day that mothers and children are spared by terroristsThe fact that so many people are being held captive is unacceptable, she declared on Wednesday in Brussels.
+She called on Hamas to release all those abducted.
+At the same time, von der Leyen announced that the European Union would do everything possible to use the ceasefire to increase humanitarian aid.
+She urged the responsible Commissioner, Janez Lenarčič, to arrange for further deliveries to Gaza as quickly as possible to alleviate the crisis there.

-Similar comments were made byEU Council President Charles Michel.The pause in hostilities must be used to provide maximum humanitarian aid to those in need, he wrote on the short message service "X." He thanked Qatar and Egypt for mediating the agreement now being negotiated.background
+A similar sentiment was expressed by others.EU Council President Charles Michel.He wrote on the microblogging service "X" that the pause in hostilities must be used to enable the maximum amount of humanitarian aid for those in need.
+He also thanked Qatar and Egypt for mediating the agreement that has now been negotiated.

-*As of 11:43 a.m.
+*As of 11:43 AM

 (vatican news/kna/diverse - sst)

-The talks between the governments in Jerusalem and Juba are about the admission of Palestinians into South Sudan, the AP news agency reported.
-The British newspaper "Telegraph" reported that the South Sudanese government has already approved the entry of the Palestinians.
-The USA and the United Arab Emirates (UAE) are also involved in the agreement. involved.
+Talks between the governments in Jerusalem and Juba are focused on the admission of Palestinians to South Sudan, the Associated Press reported.
+The British newspaper "The Telegraph" reported that the South Sudanese government has already agreed to the Palestinians' entry.
+The agreement also involved the USA and the United Arab Emirates (UAE).
 The South Sudanese Foreign Ministry denied the reports.
 The US and UAE declined to comment.
 The Emirates have a peace treaty with Israel and wield considerable influence in South Sudan.

-Most Arab states are pushing for a solution to the Gaza conflict without the expulsion of the Palestinians and for a two-state solution with Israel and a Palestinian state in Gaza and the West Bank.
-Led by Egypt, Arab governments have drafted a Gaza Plan that allocates more than $50 billion for the reconstruction of the coastal strip and the creation of a new government without Hamas.
+Most Arab states are pushing for a solution to the Gaza conflict without expelling Palestinians and for a two-state solution with Israel and a Palestinian state in Gaza and the West Bank.
+Led by Egypt, Arab governments have drafted a Gaza plan that envisages more than $50 billion for the reconstruction of the coastal strip and the creation of a new government without Hamas.

 N-🥶